TerminatorNL/Tiquality/README.md

    * tiquality.admin

  * /tq import_griefprevention
    * Will update every GriefPrevention claim existing before Tiquality was installed with TiqualityTrackers.
+You only need to run this once during first run!
+This command is hidden from TAB autocompletion.
    * tiquality.admin